 The agreement lowered the dollar’s exchange value, causing America’s annual trade deficits to disappear within a few years.

 At present, the United States keeps absorbing other countries’ overproduction, and at a cost of hundreds of billions of dollars annually.
 This is unsustainable, and it’s time to get the nation’s economic house in order.
 Adjusting the dollar is an essential remedy that would create millions of new jobs along with almost a trillion dollars in added economic growth.

 Washington needs to take action before the dollar causes America to lose its position as a global economic leader.

-Michael Stumo is CEO of the Coalition for a Prosperous America, a bipartisan, non-profit organization representing the interests of 4.1 million households through its agricultural, manufacturing and labor members.
+Michael Stumo is CEO of the Coalition for a Prosperous America.